 Make sure you find a safe place to cross the road.
 Where possible, cross at a subway, footbridge, pedestrian crossing, zebra crossing or traffic island.
 Make sure that you know exactly how to use each crossing.
 You should never cross at the brow of a hill, between parked cars or on a blind bend, because oncoming traffic may not be able to see you.

 Before you get to the kerb, take the time to stop.
-Stand on the pavement close to the kerb in a position that you can see traffic without stepping onto the road.
+Stand on the pavement close to the kerb in a position where you can see traffic without stepping onto the road.

 Use your eyes and ears to assess the surrounding area for traffic.
 First, look right, then look left.
 Then, look right again, and cross the road.
 Remember to be alert for bicycles and scooters as well as vehicles.